zaantar/toolset-advanced-export/README.md

 For generating an export file,

 1. Make sure your site meets all the requirements described below.
-2. Download, install and activate this plugin.
+2. Download, install and activate this plugin (**note:** if you checkout from the repository directly, you need to run `composer install` in the plugin directory before activating it).
 3. Go to `Toolset` &rarr; `Export / Import` in the WordPress admin menu and select the `Theme (TBT)` tab.
 4. Choose what do you want to export and click on the `Export` button.